 World War II and Modernism

 If World War I made apparent the cracks in the aging social structures of European nobility and the aristocracy, World War II broke them wide open.
-More than one empire lay in ruins.
-European powers struggled to hold on to the ill-gotten gains of colonization in Africa, South America, and Asia.
+More than one empire lay in ruins and European powers struggled to hold on to the ill-gotten gains of colonization in Africa, South America, and Asia.
 The philosophical outlook of Europe with regards to art and society was also shifting, and that change was made evident in home decor as well.

 A New Day For European Design